What’s better than knowing that your home is shielded with an environment-friendly roof?

 Roofs made from rubber shingles tend to last for quite a long time because they have high resistance against water and other harsh elements, except for fire.
 On top of that, they can be installed easily without requiring a lot of maintenance as regular asphalt shingles do.

 There are more plus points to rubber shingles, though.
-Because these are properly formulated, and it’s unlikely for them to bend – like normal rubber would, under the scorching sun.
+Because these are properly formulated, it’s unlikely for them to bend - like normal rubber would, under the scorching sun.
 They are also crack-free which prevents leakage for years to come.

 So if you are someone who is extra conscious about harsh weather conditions, a rubber roof is something that you might consider looking into.